BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 An open source validation framework for BioPAX (www.biopax.org).

-This is basically created with Java 6, Paxtools, Spring Framework (AOP, MVC), and other open source jars.
-This implementation targets the BioPAX Level 3, but also it does support previous levels: Level 1 is auto- converted to L2, and L2 is validated alike the L3, but not all L2 rules have been implemented.
-Optionally (when 'normalize' flag is set), L2 data can be converted to the L3, first, and then the result is validated and normalized.
+This application was created with Java 6, Paxtools, Spring Framework (AOP, MVC), and many other open source java libraries.
+This implementation targets the BioPAX Level 3, but also has some support for the previous levels: Level 1 is auto- converted to L2, and L2 is validated alike the L3, but not all L2 rules have been implemented.
+Optionally (when 'normalize' flag is set), L2 data is also converted to the L3, first, and then the result is validated or normalized.

 Project URL:
 http://sourceforge.net/projects/biopax/